Switching a blue/green deployment - Amazon Relational Database Service

 After you switch over an RDS for MariaDB or RDS for MySQL blue/green deployment, if the blue DB instance had any external replicas or binary log consumers prior to switchover, you must update their parent node after switchover in order to maintain replication continuity.

-After switchover, the DB instance that was previously in the green environment emits an event that contains the master log file name and master log position.
-For example:
+1. After switchover, the DB instance that was previously in the green environment emits an event that contains the master log file name and master log position.
+To locate the event, navigate to the RDS console and choose Events from the left navigation pane.

-First, make sure that the consumer or replica has applied all binary logs from the old blue environment.
-Then, use the provided binary log coordinates to resume application on the consumers.
-For example, if you're running a MySQL replica on EC2, you can use the CHANGE MASTER TO command:
+4. Make sure that the consumer or replica has applied all binary logs from the old blue environment.
+Then, use the provided binary log coordinates to resume replication on the consumers.
+For example, if you're running a MySQL replica on EC2, you can use the following commands: